• Home

 8. Serve: Garnish with a light dusting of parmesan.
 Serve immediately and enjoy!

-Overhead photo collage of how to make creamed spinach casserole recipe step by step with written instructions on each step.
+Step by step photo collage showing how to make creamy spinach casserole recipe with written instructions on each step.

-You can easily prepare this spinach casserole 1-2 days ahead of time!
+You can easily prepare this oven baked spinach casserole 1-2 days ahead of time!

 To assemble in advance: Assemble the casserole according to the recipe instructions, but don’t add the breadcrumb topping.
 Remove the casserole from the refrigerator and let it come to room temperature for 30-45 minutes.
 Add the crispy topping and bake, adding 5-10 minutes to the bake time in the recipe.